burakkp/burakkp/README.md

-Hi 👋 My name is Burak Kucukparmaksiz
+Hi 👋 My name is Burak
 =====================================

-Front-End Engineer
+I'm a Front-End Engineer at KPN
 ------------------

 * 🌍  I'm based in Tiel